Fact-checking night 1 of the Republican National Convention

 RNC video falsely claims Trump signed largest tax cuts ever

-A video played at the Republican National Convention featured a narrator making the claim that former President Donald Trump “gave us the largest tax cuts in history.”
+A video played at the Republican National Convention featured a narrator making the claim that Trump “gave us the largest tax cuts in history.”

 Facts First: This is false.
 Analyses have found that Trump’s 2017 Tax Cuts and Jobs Act was not the largest in history, either in percentage of gross domestic product or inflation-adjusted dollars.